-The Tuareg are the best known inhabitants of the Sahara: desert people whose men wear distinctive veils.
-Among Westerners the Tuareg engender a romantic allure, but in their homelands of Mali, Niger, Libya, Algeria and Burkina Faso they’re viewed with hostility and contempt, not least since some forged links with al Qaida or ISIS.
-Dutch journalist Gerbert van der Aa has traveled in Tuareg lands for 30 years, and was himself once kidnapped at gunpoint.
-He meets daredevil smugglers, humble gardeners, ageing mercenaries and jaded politicians in a quest to unravel the region’s complex politics.
-In Search of the Tuareg is available as paperback and ebook.
-Click here to read the first ten pages.
+The Tuareg are the best known inhabitants of the Sahara; desert people where the men wear the veil, not the women.
+Among Westerners their mystique engenders a romantic allure, but in Mali, Niger, Libya, Burkina Faso and Algeria – the five countries which encompass their homeland – they are often regarded with hostility and contempt, especially since some forged links with al Qaida or ISIS.
+Why do African and Western views diverge so widely?
+After 30 years traveling among the Tuareg, Gerbert van der Aa set about answering this question.
+In Search of the Tuareg is available as paperback and e-book.
+Here you can read the first ten pages.
 Send a message to order or have a look at Amazon.

 About the author

 Gerbert van der Aa (1968) is a Dutch historian and journalist, specializing in North and West Africa.
 He works freelance for several newspapers, magazines and TV channels, and published four books: on Libya, Nigeria, Sudan and the Tuareg.

 Van der Aa was twice nominated for the Bob den Uyl Prize, a Dutch award for travel writing.
 While on one of his first trips across the Sahara, he was robbed and kidnapped by Tuareg rebels, it did not keep him from returning to the world’s largest desert.
 In Search of the Tuareg is his first book in English.